btkrausen/hashicorp/packer/Lab 09 - Building Images in Multiple Clouds.md

 > Use an appropriate size for the `vm_size` attribute.
 If `Standard_A2` is not available consider `Standard_A2_V2`

+> Note: Based on your the access of your Azure credentials you may need to create a Azure Resource Group to save your Packer Images
+> ```shell
+> az group create -l eastus -n packer_images
+> ```

 ### Task 2: Specify Cloud Specific Attributes
 The packer `build` block will need to be updated to specify both an AWS and Azure build.
 This can be done with the updated `build` block: